petershin/liferay-learn/docs/liferay-cloud/latest/en/migrating-to-liferay-cloud/creating-data-backup-files.md

 ### Create a Jenkins Build with the Change

 After your local installation of Liferay is migrated, you must create and deploy a build to your Liferay Cloud environments with the change to `portal-ext.properties`.
-You do not need to deploy any changes to your environments if you did not need to migrate your document library store.
+You need not deploy changes to your environments if you did not migrate your document library store.

 Run Git commands to submit your changes using any terminal with Git installed.